 According to studies, lighter color vehicles such as white, cream, and silver are more visible and therefore less likely to be involved in accidents.
 Auto mechanics see a higher number of dark colored cars, such as black, that have been in crashes – which makes sense, because these colors tend to blend in with the road, especially at night.
 In comparison, light-colored cars require less auto repairs due to their higher visibility.
 (Notice in the photo above, all the dark-colored cars are hard to see against the blacktop parking lot, while the lighter colors stand out.)

 Psychologically, the color black represents elegance, affluence and power; therefore, it’s a popular color for luxury cars.
 However, there are many negative aspects to owning a black vehicle.
 The primary one being that black absorbs heat.
-Research has shown that under identical circumstances, the interior temperature in a black car will be approximately 6-10 degrees higher than that of a light colored vehicle.
-A car with a darker exterior color will also get hotter on the inside faster than a light colored vehicle.
-This is a critical factor for anyone living in the Southwest.
-In addition, the intense desert sun is very hard on black and other dark colors, often fading them so they look dull.
+Research has shown that under identical circumstances, the interior temperature in a black car will be approximately 6-10 degrees higher than that of a light-colored vehicle.
+A car with a darker exterior color will also get hotter faster than a light-colored vehicle.
+This is a critical factor for anyone living in the Southwestern US.
+In addition, the intense desert sun is very hard on black and other dark colors, often fading them beyond recognition.

 You might think a matte paint would be better than a high-gloss finish, but it’s not.
 Matte paint offers zero reflectivity, it’s the least durable, and it’s the hardest to clean.
 A single small scratch will stand out more on a matte surface than on a glossy one.
 And here’s a caveat that you must not ignore: scratches on matte paint will be permanent because rejuvenation methods like wet sanding, polishing and waxing won’t work on a matte finish.
 So beware of the matte look, which has gained popularity in luxury cars.

-Blues and greens are naturally calming colors, which might help guard against road rage, and blue in particular has long been a popular vehicle color.
+Blues and greens are naturally calming colors, which might help guard against road rage.
+Blue in particular has long been a popular vehicle color.
 How flashy these colors look and how easily they get dirty depends on the shade and intensity, and whether the paint is metallic or not.
 The aluminum flakes in metallic paint give cars a shiny sparkle.
 The mica particles in pearlescent paint give cars a soft glow.
-Yellow is a bright happy color, and it’s a safe color because it makes your car stand out and for that reason it’s less likely to be stolen, but you risk looking like a taxi cab.
+Yellow is a bright happy color – and it’s a safe color because it makes your car stand out, so for that reason it’s less likely to be stolen – but you risk looking like a taxi cab.

 The most popular vehicle color in America is white, followed by pearl and silver.
-Light color cars won’t absorb the heat like a dark color, and can also go much longer in between washings and still look good.
+These light colors don’t absorb the heat like a dark color, and can also go much longer between washings and still look good.
 Believe it or not, dust and scratches on a white car won’t be as noticeable as they are on a black car, which may seem counterintuitive but it has to do with the way the white color reflects and scatters all wavelengths of light.
-Since a white car reflects the most sunlight, it will remain cooler and require less use of the air conditioner.
-This in turn makes them more eco-friendly, allowing for better fuel economy and less emissions.
+In addition, since a white car reflects the most sunlight, it will remain cooler and require less use of the air conditioner.
+This in turn makes it more eco-friendly, allowing for better fuel economy and less emissions.